kamilkhanlab/convex-ode-subgradients/README.md

 \end{align*}
 $$

+(Discontinuous jumps in Scott-Barton's formulation are neglected in this description, though we argue that these cannot occur when the considered subdomain is sufficiently small.)
-The GMB and OB relaxation methods construct different right-hand-side (RHS) functions $(\mathbf{u},\mathbf{o})$ for use in the ODEs above, and these RHS functions are discontinuous with respect to the state variables in general.
+The GMB and OB relaxation methods construct different right-hand-side (RHS) functions $(\mathbf{u},\mathbf{o})$ for use in the ODEs above.

-This repository illustrates our new approaches for computing subgradients for the GMB and OB relaxations, provided that these ODE relaxations do not visit the discontinuities of $(\mathbf{u},\mathbf{o})$ during integration.
+This repository illustrates our new approaches for computing subgradients for the GMB and OB relaxations.
 The subgradients are useful for solving the bounding problems constructed from ODE relaxations in a branch-and-bound procedure.
-This repository contains the Julia codes for all numerical examples in our accompanying article
+This repository contains Julia code for all numerical examples in our accompanying manuscript:

  > Y. Song and K.A.
 Khan, Computing subgradients of convex relaxations for solutions of parametric ordinary differential equations, under review.